-Until today, however, we have never held that a worker whose full-time job was to move goods through interstate commerce was not a transportation worker merely because she did not work for a trucking or shipping company or an airline.
-To the contrary, other courts regularly-and correctly-reject this proposition.
-See, e.g., Kienstra, 702 F.3d at 957 ("[A] trucker is a transportation worker regardless of whether he transports his employer's goods or the goods of a third party[.]"); Saxon v.
+A natural corollary, as several courts have correctly recognized, is that "a transportation worker need not work for a transportation company."
+Saxon v.
 Sw.
 Airlines Co., 993 F.3d 492, 497 (7th Cir.
-2021) ("[A] transportation worker need not work for a transportation company[.]"); Waithaka, 966 F.3d at 23 ("[A] class of workers [need not] be employed by an interstate transportation business or a business of a certain geographic scope to fall within the Section 1 exemption[.]"); Canales, 2022 WL 952130, at \6 (rejecting the argument that "an employer [must] be a transportation company for § 1 to apply").
+2021), aff'd Saxon, 142 S. Ct.
+1783.
+Rather, "a trucker is a transportation worker regardless of whether he transports his employer's goods or the goods of a third party."
+Kienstra, 702 F.3d at 957; see also Waithaka, 966 F.3d at 23 ("[A] class of workers [need not] be employed by an interstate transportation business or a business of a certain geographic scope to fall within the Section 1 exemption[.]"); Canales, - F.Supp.3d at -, 2022 WL 952130, at 6 (rejecting the argument that "an employer [must] be a transportation company for § 1 to apply").
 These observations align with the FAA's text: Section 1 asks whether a worker belongs to a class of workers "engaged in interstate or foreign commerce."
 9 U.S.C. § 1.
 It does not ask for whom the worker undertakes her transportation work.
-Of course, a company is entitled to decide for business reasons to transport its own goods.
-But the truckers it hires do not cease to be transportation workers the moment they are brought in-house.
-If the workers' principal daily tasks involve them in the actual movement of goods through interstate commerce, they are transportation workers.

-The majority's novel rule that only those employed by transportation companies can be transportation workers finds no more support from the out-of-Circuit cases it cites.
-The majority describes Hill, the Eleventh Circuit case, as holding that "an account manager at a company that rents and delivers furniture across state borders was not excluded from the FAA because he was 'not a transportation industry worker.'
-"Maj.
-Op. at 656 (quoting Hill, 398 F.3d at 1288).
+The majority ignores all these cases.
+And the ones it does rely on do not support its novel rule that only those employed by transportation companies can be transportation workers.
+The Second Circuit cases allegedly demonstrating a "transportation industry" limitation involved workers whose occupations did not involve the movement of goods or passengers.
+See Adams v.
+Suozzi, 433 F.3d 220, 226 n.5 (2d Cir.
+2005) (sheriffs); Maryland Cas.
+Co. v.
+Realty Advisory Bd. on Lab.
+Rels., 107 F.3d 979, 982 (2d Cir.
+1997) (commercial cleaning workers); Erving v.
+Virginia Squires Basketball Club, 468 F.2d 1064, 1069 (2d Cir.
+1972) (the basketball player Julius "Dr. J" Erving).
+These cases tell us little about people like the plaintiffs, who actually transport goods through interstate commerce every day.
+Nor does Hill v.
+Rent-A-Center, Inc., an Eleventh Circuit case, help the majority.
+The majority asserts that Hill held that "an account manager at a company that rents and delivers furniture across state borders was not excluded from the FAA because he was 'not a transportation industry worker.' " Maj.
+Op. at -- (quoting 398 F.3d at 1288).
 But the majority omits the court's reasoning.
 It was not because Hill worked for a "company that rents and delivers furniture" that he was deemed not to be a transportation worker.
-Instead, the court focused on the nature of Hill's work \667 for the company.
-Hill was not "within a class of workers within the transportation industry" because he was an account manager who only "incidentally transported goods interstate" as part of that job.
+Instead, the court focused on the nature of Hill's work for the company.
+Hill was not "within a class of workers within the transportation industry" because, unlike the truckers here, he was an account manager who only "incidentally transported goods interstate" as part of that job.
 Hill, 398 F.3d at 1289.
+Even Hill thus recognized what Saxon instructs and the majority rejects: that the FAA requires us to characterize the work of the employed, not the employer.